Lee McClung: Yale

 He continued his education at Yale University, where he was a member of the Yale Bulldogs football team.
 McClung, who was always known as Lee from his college days onward, was perhaps the best-known football player in the country while playing for the Yale Bulldogs.

 He is thought to have designed the cutback play.
 In his athletic prime, he stood 5'10", weighed between 165 and 180 lbs., was on the varsity baseball team, and played in every football season from 1888 to 1891 on teams that compiled a 54–2 record and a 2,269–49 point total.

 McClung by himself was credited with scoring 176 points in 1889 and 494 in his career.
 He was captain of the unscored-upon Yale football team of 1891 (13–0 record, 488–0 point record), graduating the following year with a Bachelor of Arts degree.
 He never left a game during injury, despite football being considerably rougher at the time.
 On November 21, 1891, his famous team of eleven defeated Harvard 10–0, avenging their hard-fought loss of the year before.
 He played his last college game against Princeton five days later, on Thanksgiving, with the very same eleven Yale players defeating the Tigers 19–0.

 He was also a class leader, received the largest number of votes as its most popular member in his senior year, and was a member of the Skull and Bones secret society.
 He was chairman of his class's Junior Promenade Committee.

 McClung returned to New Haven in the fall for many years to assist in coaching.
 His reputation was long-lasting on the gridiron, and in 1941, even Time magazine was still referring to "a turtlenecked Yale man of the Bum McClung era."
 He was inducted into the College Football Hall of Fame in 1963.

 Railroad

 McClung spent the year after graduation traveling in Europe and California, where he became the second coach at the University of California.
 He then entered the service of the St. Paul & Duluth Railroad Company at St. Paul, Minnesota.
 In 1899 he joined the Southern Railway Company and remained with it until 1901, when he became assistant to the second vice president of the company.

 McClung became assistant freight traffic manager of the company in 1902, and retained this position until 1904, when he was appointed treasurer of Yale University, assuming that office on December 15, 1904.
-While in this position, he drew fire for writing satirically about the sale of the defunct Ingham University, having called it "a defunct college that we should be very pleased to sell on very low terms to any one making due application...
+While in this position, he drew fire for writing satirically about the sale of the defunct Ingham University, having called it "a defunct college that we should be very pleased to sell on very low terms to anyone making due application...
 If it may prove an incentive to the consummation of the deal I should be very much pleased to throw in a cemetery which is located on the grounds."
 He also modernized treasury and accounting methods at the university.